-- Parental Consent Alternative Childcare (Designation of Person in Parental Relationship in Spanish and English): Used to give authority to other individual(s) to care for child(ren) if you are unable to do so.
+- Parental Designation of Temporary Guardianship for US Born Children (in Spanish and English): Used to give authority to other individual(s) to care for child(ren) if you are unable to do so.
 Click here for the document.

 - Parental Permission for child to travel (Emergency Planning Forms: Parental Permission for Child to Travel).
 Click here.

 - Pest Management for Farmers and Farmworkers: Spanish and English language DVD that explore low cost pest management strategies.
 Click here for more information.